eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 =====================================

 Tag ``connection-addresses`` configure a connection with one or multiple remote Discovery Servers.
-``connection-addresses`` is the *key* for an array where each element has a GuidPrefix referencing the Discovery Server to connect with; and a tag ``addresses`` configuring the addresses of such Discovery Server.
+``connection-addresses`` is the *key* for an array in which each element has a GuidPrefix referencing the Discovery Server to connect with; and a tag ``addresses`` configuring the addresses of such Discovery Server.

 .. code-block:: yaml